dingyuqi/keep-it-simple-site/docs/en/2. Algorithm/2024-11-26-consistent Hash.md

 :::

 ## Summary
-The consistent Hash algorithm solves the problem that when machines are added or reduced in a distributed environment, simple modulus operations cannot obtain a high hit rate.
+The Consistent Hash Algorithm solves the problem that when machines are added or reduced in a distributed environment, simple modulus operations cannot obtain a high hit rate.

-Through the use of virtual nodes, the consistent Hash algorithm can evenly share the load of the machine, making this algorithm more realistic.
+Through the use of virtual nodes, the Consistent Hash Algorithm can evenly share the load of the machine, making this algorithm more realistic.